raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 the Retry Delay TLV (0) is considered a Modifier TLV.

-The indicated time interval during which the client SHOULD NOT retry applies only to the failed operation, not to the DSO session as a whole.
+The indicated time interval during which the client SHOULD NOT retry applies only to the failed operation, not to the DSO Session as a whole.

 ## Keepalive Operation TLV {#keepalive}

-The Keepalive Operation TLV (DSO-TYPE=1) performs two functions: to reset the keepalive timer for the DSO session and to establish the values for the Session Timeouts.
+The Keepalive Operation TLV (DSO-TYPE=1) performs two functions: to reset the keepalive timer for the DSO Session and to establish the values for the Session Timeouts.

 The Keepalive Operation TLV resets only the keepalive timer, not the inactivity timer.
-The reason for this is that periodic Keepalive Operation TLVs are sent for the sole purpose of keeping a DSO session alive, because that DSO session has current or recent non-maintenance activity that warrants keeping the DSO session alive.
+The reason for this is that periodic Keepalive Operation TLVs are sent for the sole purpose of keeping a DSO Session alive, because that DSO Session has current or recent non-maintenance activity that warrants keeping the DSO Session alive.
-If sending keepalive traffic itself were to reset the inactivity timer, then that would create a circular livelock where keepalive traffic would be sent indefinitely to keep a DSO session alive, where the only activity on that DSO session would be the keepalive traffic keeping the DSO session alive so that further keepalive traffic can be sent.
+If sending keepalive traffic itself were to reset the inactivity timer, then that would create a circular livelock where keepalive traffic would be sent indefinitely to keep a DSO Session alive, where the only activity on that DSO Session would be the keepalive traffic keeping the DSO Session alive so that further keepalive traffic can be sent.

 Sending keepalive traffic is considered a maintenance activity that is performed in service of other client activities.
 Sending keepalive traffic itself is not considered a client activity.
-For a DSO session to be considered active, it must be carrying something more than just keepalive traffic.
+For a DSO Session to be considered active, it must be carrying something more than just keepalive traffic.
 This is why merely sending a Keepalive Operation TLV does not reset the inactivity timer.

 When sent by a client, the Keepalive Operation TLV MUST have the Acknowledgement bit set.
-It resets a DSO session's keepalive timer, and at the same time requests what the Session Timeout values should be from this point forward in the DSO session.
+It resets a DSO Session's keepalive timer, and at the same time requests what the Session Timeout values should be from this point forward in the DSO Session.
 If a server receives a Keepalive Operation TLV without the Acknowledgement bit set then this is a fatal error and the server MUST immediately terminate the connection with a TCP RST (or equivalent for other protocols).

-Once a DSO session is in progress (see {{details}}) the Keepalive TLV also MAY be initiated by a server.
+Once a DSO Session is in progress (see {{details}}) the Keepalive TLV also MAY be initiated by a server.
 When sent by a server, the Keepalive Operation TLV MUST NOT have the Acknowledgement bit set.
-It resets a DSO session's keepalive timer, and unilaterally informs the client of the new Session Timeout values to use from this point forward in this DSO session.
+It resets a DSO Session's keepalive timer, and unilaterally informs the client of the new Session Timeout values to use from this point forward in this DSO Session.
 No client response to this unilateral declaration is required.
 If a client receives a Keepalive Operation TLV with the Acknowledgement bit set then this is a fatal error and the client MUST immediately terminate the connection with a TCP RST (or equivalent for other protocols).

-It is not required that the Keepalive TLV be used in every DSO session.
+It is not required that the Keepalive TLV be used in every DSO Session.
 While many DNS Stateful operations will be used in conjunction with a long-lived session state, not all DNS Stateful operations require long-lived session state, and in some cases the default 15-second value for both the inactivity timeout and keepalive interval may be perfectly appropriate.
-However, it can be noted that for clients that implement only the TLVs defined in this document it is the only way for a client to initiate a DSO session.
+However, note that for clients that implement only the TLVs defined in this document it is the only way for a client to initiate a DSO Session.

 The TYPE-DEPENDENT DATA for the the Keepalive TLV is as follows: